Your right to travel depends on the type of permesso di soggiorno you hold and on your destination. You can use this article to find out:

 Travel to your home country

-If you’re staying in a center, regardless of the type of permesso you hold, it’s very important to tell your center’s manager that you plan to travel, or you could lose your place.
+If you are in a reception center, regardless of the type of residence permit you hold, it is very important to inform the manager of your center that you're going to travel or you may lose your place at the center.
 You can learn more about what happens if you leave your center without telling anyone here.

 Where you can travel

-You can travel outside Italy if you have a passport or travel document, along with one of the following permessi di soggiorno:
+You can travel outside Italy if you have a valid passport or travel document (Documento / Titolo di viaggio), along with one of the following permessi di soggiorno:

 - Permesso per Motivi Familiari